FuyinCherng/CHI18_EEGAudioNoti/README.md

 ## Resource of marterials
 The abiment sound (standard stimulus) is provided by http://taira-komori.jpn.org/freesoundtw.html.
 The audio notifications (deviant stimuli) are provided by Notification Sounds and Appraw.

+Please go to [here] to obtain the full manuscript of this work.